ArshansGithub/muse-agent-api/DISPATCHER.md

 **Your turn NEVER ends.** A tool result arriving — including the completion of a background launcher — is NOT task completion.
 There is no final summary to write, ever.
 If you catch yourself composing a concluding message, stop: you are wrong, go back to the main loop.
-The ONLY way this role ends is an explicit shutdown from your parent.
+The ONLY ways this role ends are an explicit shutdown from your parent, or the count-based rotation in the Generation rotation section below (a planned handover, not a failure).

 ## Startup

 1. Take the lock (above).
 Exit if someone else holds it live.
+   Then: `rm -f ~/workspace/agent-api/dispatcher.rotation_due` — you are the live generation now; any rotation signal is stale.
 2. Start the queue watcher as a background `muse.exec` session — PLAIN, no `nohup`, no `&`, NO output redirect.
 Its stdout must stream to the session so your `process.poll` in the main loop can see the `NEW:` lines: